Feeling Wired and Tired at the Same Time? Somatic Experiencing for Nervous System Dysregulation in Carlsbad, CA

 Autoimmune flares or burnout symptoms that don’t resolve with rest

-Why Talk Therapy Alone Often Isn’t Enough
+Is Talk Therapy Alone Enough?

 While understanding your patterns intellectually is helpful, the root lives in the body.
 Unresolved trauma keeps survival energy “stuck” in the nervous system.
 You may know logically that you’re safe now, but your body still acts as if danger is present—revving the engine while slamming on the brakes.